-The amendments are effective for annual reporting periods beginning on or after 1 June 2020, with earlier application permitted.
-Unlike most amendments to IFRS, application is also permitted in financial statements of earlier periods not yet authorised for issue at 28 May 2020.
-They are applied retrospectively, with an adjustment being made to the opening balance of retained earnings (or other component of equity, as appropriate) at the beginning of the annual period in which the lessee first applies the amendments.
+On 31 March 2021, the IASB issued another amendment to IFRS 16: Covid-19-Related Rent Concessions beyond 30 June 2021, which extended the above practical expedient to reductions in lease payments that were originally due on or before 30 June 2022.
+This amendment is effective for annual periods beginning on or after 1 April 2021 with earlier application permitted, including in financial statements not yet authorised for issue at 31 March 2021.
+The amendment is to be applied retrospectively, recognising the cumulative effect of initially applying the amendment as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate) at the beginning of the annual reporting period in which the lessee first applies the amendment.